bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-10-19-newsletter.md

   implementation.
 A [guide to testing][bcc testing] is available.

 - [LND 0.15.3-beta][] is a minor release that fixes several bugs.

-## Changes to services and client software

-*In this monthly feature, we highlight interesting updates to Bitcoin wallets and services.*

-FIXME:bitschmidty

 ## Notable code and documentation changes